Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/shrike.md

 engage the threats effectively.
 The following seeker heads tables are provided so your missions can be planned accordingly.

-> 💡 This seeker head data is accurate as of patch 2.9.7.59074
+> 💡 This seeker head data was last updated for 2.9.7.59263.

 #### Seeker RF Limit Table